mozilla/donate.mozilla.org/README.md

 });
 ```

-Once you added the mixin it will expose `getIntlMessage` method for your component to get the localized message for the given key name.
+Once you add the mixin it will expose `getIntlMessage` method to your component to get the localized message for the given key.

 #### Adding locale

-Since we are using YAML for our translation, but React-Intl expect JSON which will require an extra build step to convert from YAML to JSON.
+Because we are using YAML for our translation and React-Intl expects JSON, we need an extra build step to convert YAML to JSON.
 We are using [yaml-intl-xml-json-converter](https://www.npmjs.com/package/yaml-intl-xml-json-converter) to convert from YAML to JSON.

 ##### config for for YAML to JSON conversion